NansPellicari/UE4-FactorsFactory/Docs/StepByStep.md

-# Step by step guide
+# Getting started - a step by step guide

-First you should follow the [NansTimelineSystem: Step by step guide](https://github.com/NansPellicari/UE4-TimelineSystem/blob/master/Docs/StepByStep.md).
+First you should follow the [NansTimelineSystem: Getting started - a step by step guide](https://github.com/NansPellicari/UE4-TimelineSystem/blob/master/Docs/StepByStep.md).

 <!-- TOC -->